 \section{Introduction}

-Electronic Limit Order Book (LOB) is the list of electronic orders that a trading venue uses to record the interest of buyers and sellers in a particular financial instrument.
-The modern financial market has witnessed unprecedented increases in trading volume and frequency during the recent decades, with the global total value of stock traded escalated and the average stock holding period plunged significantly from 1990 to 2018 \citep{WB:2019, Maloney2019lengthening}.
-Therefore, understanding the dynamics of LOB has become increasingly significant in the analysis of the liquidity, transaction cost, and regulation of the modern global financial market.
+An Electronic Limit Order Book (LOB) is a list of electronic orders that a trading venue uses to record the interest of buyers and sellers in a particular financial instrument.
+The modern financial market has witnessed unprecedented increases in trading volume and frequency during the recent decades, with the global total value of stock traded escalating and with the average stock holding period plunged significantly from 1990 to 2018 \cite{WB:2019, Maloney2019lengthening}.
+Therefore, understanding the dynamics of the LOB has become increasingly significant in the analysis of liquidity, transaction costs, and the regulation of the modern global financial market.

-Hawkes process~\citep{hawkes1971spectra,hawkes1974cluster}, also called ``self-exciting and mutually(cross)-exciting point process'', is a type of stochastic point process whose essential property is that the arrival/occurrence of any event will increase the arrival probability of further events.
-As electronic LOB data is typically complex, large-scale, and high-frequency, Hawkes process has become increasingly popular in fitting LOB dynamics due to its ability to capture the complex stimulating effects between event flows. \citet{bacry2015hawkes} and \citet{ hawkes2018hawkes} have provided comprehensive reviews on Hawkes process applications in finance, especially in modeling LOB data, including related works in estimation procedure \citep{kirchner2017estimation, bacry2014hawkes}, Hakwes process generalizations \citep{blanc2017quadratic}, and model modifications of minor details \citep{clements2015modelling,ferriani2020dynamics}.
-In addition, Hawkes process with exponential kernels is among the most popular model specifications for LOB modeling in recent works \citep{muni2011modelling,abergel2015long,morariu2018state,kirchner2017estimation}.
+A Hawkes process~\cite{hawkes1971spectra,hawkes1974cluster}, also called ``self-exciting and mutually(cross)-exciting point process'', is a type of stochastic point process whose essential property is that the arrival/\\occurrence of any event will increase the arrival probability of further events.
+As electronic LOB data is typically complex, large-scale, and high-frequency, Hawkes process has become increasingly popular in fitting LOB dynamics due to its ability to capture the complex stimulating effects between event flows.
+Bacry \& Muzy \cite{bacry2015hawkes} and Hawkes \cite{ hawkes2018hawkes} have provided comprehensive reviews on Hawkes process applications in finance, especially in modeling LOB data, including related works in estimation procedure \cite{kirchner2017estimation, bacry2014hawkes}, Hakwes process generalizations \cite{blanc2017quadratic}, and model modifications of minor details \cite{clements2015modelling,ferriani2020dynamics}.
+In addition, Hawkes process with exponential kernels is among the most popular model specifications for LOB modeling in recent works \cite{muni2011modelling,abergel2015long,morariu2018state,kirchner2017estimation}.